miooooooo422/mio/loubaresse-takei_journal.md

 ```

 Whad did we learn?
-We learned basic commands using circles in Python.
+We learned basic commands in Python.
+We leaned differnt functions such as draw, fill, and text and practiced by adding color to the circles or changing their sizes.

 Questions?
 Nothing

+Homework for next class
+1 Add lines from the middle of the window to each circle
+2 Add lines from circle to circle